 Canada

-Gran Tierra Energy’s commitment to environmental stewardship extends across all areas of its operations, including Canada, where we recognize the need to deliver energy responsibly and minimize the environmental impacts of our operation.
+Gran Tierra Energy’s commitment to environmental stewardship extends across all areas of its operations, including Canada, where we recognize the need to deliver energy responsibly and minimize environmental impacts.

 Canada’s regulatory environment is known for its stringent environmental standards, which align with our commitment to protect natural ecosystems while implementing industry best practices.

 Gran Tierra evaluates and integrates climate-related risks into the Company’s risk management framework while actively seeking solutions to mitigate these challenges.
-Gran Tierra is focused on reducing greenhouse gas emissions, improving energy efficiency, and is fulfilling our legal requirements.
+The Company is focused on reducing greenhouse gas emissions, improving energy efficiency, and is fulfilling our legal requirements.

 Gran Tierra recognizes our responsibility to be more than compliant—to be stewards of the environment in every jurisdiction where we operate.
 By applying rigorous environmental standards and best practices, Gran Tierra’s environmental commitments extend across all our assets.